Affordable housing in Canada: Financialization of housing

 According to research by housing expert Steve Pomeroy, Canada experienced a significant decline in private rental housing between 2011 and 2016 due chiefly to the financialization of housing, with over 300,000 units disappearing from the market and fewer than 20,000 new subsidized units added.
 The financialization of housing refers to the use of housing by Real Estate Investment Trusts (REIT) and private equity as a profit-making financial instrument.
 Financialized landlords include large corporations such as Avenue Living and MainStreet that engage in en masse purchasing of undervalued rental apartments.
 These units that were previously affordable for lower income households, are upgraded as higher-end rental units.

 In May and June 2024, during a series of House of Commons hearings on the financialization of housing, Federal Housing Advocate, Marie-Josée Houle, said that it is widespread and increasing, has "very little oversight", and a "negative impact on housing in Canada".
 According to Houle, who reports to the Canadian Human Rights Commission, it contributes to deteriorating housing conditions and affordability of housing, displacements, and evictions.

 In a CBC Fifth Estate episode and accompanying CBC News article investigating how Canada had fallen into a "rental crisis", which could affect a third of the Canadian population, they found that one of the major factors considered was the financialization of the rental housing sector.
-They noted that relaxed land acquisition rules made is easier for the financialization to take place.
-They inquired into the roles of private entities that infuse funds into the housing market by borrowing from banks, resulting in increased housing prices while simultaneously limiting the availability of affordable housing units.
-The investigation explored several aspects, including the role of numerous gatekeepers who act as intermediaries within the system, as well as the deep market players functioning as gateway constructors within the housing market.
-These gateway constructors manipulate and uphold financial barriers, effectively serving as authorized toll masters.
-Among these intermediaries, many consultants and lawyers operate with a profit-oriented sales approach, furthering a system that often exploits and employs unethical practices to achieve individual financial gain, similar to price gouging.
 The investigation found that municipality and city systems view these practices as an advantageous revenue stream, facilitating these systemic opportunities driven by individual gain, capitalizing on the absence of regulations and market conditions.
 CBC while examined the issue from the point of view of renterssingle parents, large families, pensioners and others on fixed or low incomes, young people starting their careerswho felt that their voices were not being heard.